Cancellation of Matthias Georne’s recital

-Following the federal and cantonal directives relating to the fight against the spread of the Covid-19 virus, the Grand Théâtre de Genève is obliged to postpone to Friday, March 5, 2021 the recital of Matthias Goerne initially scheduled for November 5, 2020.
+Following the federal and cantonal directives relating to the fight against the spread of the Covid-19 virus, the Grand Théâtre de Genève is obliged to cancel the recital of Matthias Goerne initially scheduled for November 5, 2020 and then postponed to Friday, March 5, 2021.

 Our season subscribers as well as the holders of tickets for this event will be contacted by email.